Matteo0099/Areacrew/README.md

     50+ hours work

-    This is the Website of AreaCrew. <br>
+    This is the Website of AreaCrew.
-    AreaCrew is an association, of 10 friends, who are appassionated <br>
-    of bmx.
-Bmx is a bicycle, a little bit small than others, and it is used for <br>
+    AreaCrew is an association, of 10 friends, who are appassionated of bmx.
+Bmx is a bicycle, a little bit small than others, and it is used for doing tricks.
-    doing tricks.

   </body>